Seniors Exempt from Citizenship Test in Costa Rica: What You Need to Know

 Applicants must demonstrate proficiency in Spanish by speaking, reading, and writing the language.

-The constitutional order of the Republic in Costa Rica refers to the set of principles and laws that govern the country, including the protection of human rights and democratic values.
+The constitutional order of the Republic of Costa Rica refers to the set of principles and laws that govern the country, including the protection of human rights and democratic values.
 Applicants must swear to respect this order as part of the citizenship process.

 Fill out the form below to determine your residency category.
 Or click here!